marcoverl/CVUserGuide/source/GettingStarted.rst

     Command line tools can only be used with the Cloud "internal" authentication mechanism.
-Even if you normally access the cloud dashboard using the UniPD SSO or INFN-AAI it's now time to ?
+Even if you normally access the cloud dashboard using the UniPD SSO or INFN-AAI it's now time to :ref:`set a password<PasswordOnlyIf>`.

 The OpenStack tools require a set of shell environment variables in order to run.
 These variables can be obtained from the dashboard and